Beyond the Power Spectrum: A New Framework for Non-Stationary Fields with Applications to Light-Cone Effects in Line Intensity Mapping: Mathematical formalism

 One of the limitations of the basis found in Section II.B is the slow convergence of the covariance, and therefore the slow convergence of eigenvectors of small eigenvalue.
 The modulated sinusoid characteristics disappear and are completely dominated by numerical fluctuations.
 One solution would be to simulate many more lines of sight.
 This is technically feasible, but it is also very time-consuming.
 An alternative when dealing with experiments would be to use actual lines of sight from the data to compute our basis.
 However, the same mathematical problem persists because the number of sight lines will also be finite and, in the same way, there may be convergence problem.
 In addition, with real data any non-convergence issues become even more troublesome as they would also imply an overfitting of a particular realization of the maps \cite{2018ApJ...868...26C}.

 To solve this problem, we propose the construction of a selectively modulated basis.
-The idea is to select and to use only the first few eigenvectors of our new basis (which converge quickly) while completing the basis with analytically known Fourier modes instead of higher order eigenvectors that are dominated by statistical fluctuations.
+The idea is to select and to use only the first few eigenvectors of our new basis (which converge quickly with a dozen simulations of 21cmFAST with around 20 minutes of computing time if parallelized) while completing the basis with analytically known Fourier modes instead of higher order eigenvectors that are dominated by statistical fluctuations.
 This selection is similar to that used in Principal Component Analysis.
 The first eigenvector is the one that explains the most variance in the data, the second the most variance in what is not explained by the first eigenvector and so on.
 In fact, by analogy, by taking only the first eigenvectors, we take into account those that explain the most variance in the lines of sight.
 They are also the ones that contain the most information about the lines of sight.
-In this work, the basis is then composed of $v_i(z)$ eigenvectors ranging from $i=1$ to $i=20$ to ensure that only the eigenvectors that have converged are retained.
+In this work, the basis is then composed of $V_i(z)$ eigenvectors ranging from $i=1$ to $i=20$ to ensure that only the eigenvectors that have converged are retained.
 It is then completed by the Fourier modes with $k_i$ from $i=21$ to $i=870$.

 To carry out the change of basis in Equation (\ref{eq:changebasis}) and use the estimator of Equation (\ref{eq:mk}), it is preferable to have an orthogonal basis.
 This avoids the complications associated with covariance between different modes, one of the central ideas of this summary statistic.
-The eigenvectors $v_i(z)$ and the Fourier modes are almost orthogonal, but to ensure true orthogonality of the basis, we will use the Gram-Schmidt orthogonalization process.
+The eigenvectors $V_i(z)$ and the Fourier modes are almost orthogonal, but to ensure true orthogonality of the basis, we will use the Gram-Schmidt orthogonalization process.
 This process has some flexibility to it: one can either begin with the dominant eigenmodes and to orthogonalize the Fourier modes relative to these modes or the other way around.
 The basic construction is summarized in Figure \ref{fig:schema}, and in Figure \ref{fig:PkMk} we compare and contrast the resulting spectra.
 The quantity $M_1(k_{\perp},i)$ corresponds to the case where Fourier modes are perturbed, while $M_2(k_{\perp},i)$ represents the case where modulated amplitude vectors are perturbed.
-We have found that the forecasts later in this paper are relatively insensitive to the two possible ways to do the Gram-Schmidt operation.
-Thus, in what follows we arbitrarily pick the hybrid basis that preserves the dominant eigenvectors and (slightly) modifies the Fourier modes to be orthogonal to them, i.e., we deal with $M_1(k_{\perp},i)$, which we will henceforth call $M(k_{\perp},i)$.